Mo157/Privacy-in-Beh-rden/README.md

 Hier eine Zusammenstellung der wichtigsten Quellen:

-Hölzl, Michael; Roland, Michael; Mayrhofer, Rene: Real-world Identification for an Extensible and Privacy-preservingMobile eID.
+Hölzl, Michael; Roland, Michael; Mayrhofer, Rene: Real-world Identification for an Extensible and Privacy-preserving Mobile eID.
 Privacy and Identity Management.
 The Smwart World Revolution - International Summer School, 2017.

 Juels, Ari; Molnar, David; Wagner, David A.:Security and Privacy Issues in E-passports - First International Conference on Security and Privacy for Emerging Areas in Communications Networks, 2005.